College Cost Calculator

 4. Compare projected savings with total estimated school cost.

-Plan a starting point before using school net-price calculators.
+Plan a starting point before using a school net price calculator or reading an aid offer.

 Shorter program estimate